 Vulvoplasty is one way to correct the excess folds of skin to allow more air to reach the vulva, preventing a plethora of irritating and sometimes dangerous infections and complications.

 Another condition that can be addressed is called vulvodynia, which refers to chronic vulva pain that doesn’t seem to have any obvious cause.
-Gynecologist in NYC Dr. Bral believe that vulvodynia may be caused by elevated levels of inflammatory materials present in the vulva.
+Gynecologist in NYC Dr. Zelmanovich believe that vulvodynia may be caused by elevated levels of inflammatory materials present in the vulva.
 It also may be due to an injury or constant pressure put on the outer layers of skin that are protruding significantly.

 How It’s Done